c4cs/c4cs.github.io/_commands/tools/emacs.md

 $ emacs +7 filename
 ~~~

-Open emacs and goto line 7.
+Open Emacs and goto line 7.

 ##### Break it down
  * Go to the line specified by `number`.